metaquarx/aoc/README.md

 cmake --build build -t 2021
 ```

-The executables expect the input to be provided inside the corresponding file in `inputs/year/DayXX.txt`.
+The executables expects the input to be provided inside the corresponding file in `inputs/year/DayXX.txt`.
 Alternatively, you can provide the input file as an argument.

 ```
 ./build/2021/Day01 input.txt